pritikin/CAML/README.md

 ## Basic elements of CAML repo

 * Continuous Audit Metrics Catalog
     * The catalog published by Cloud Security Alliance of metrics
-    * TODO: (may be linked from an external repository)
+    * TBD: this is the primary component to move to a CSA repo
+    * There exists the working group spreadsheet (private)
+    * There exists the CSA published v1 metric catalog: https://cloudsecurityalliance.org/artifacts/the-continuous-audit-metrics-catalog/
+    * Within this repo is the draft structured YAML file at configFiles/globalConfig/metricsModel.yaml
+    * Currently this is **not used** by the codebase.
+Instead src/main/main.go reads:
+    ** configFiles/globalConfig/controls.json
+    ** configFiles/globalConfig/metrics.json
-* Inject processing to convert the catalog into CAML specific structures.
+* (abandoned?)
+Inject processing to convert the catalog into CAML specific structures.
-    * The intention is to make this is lite as possible.
+    * This creates JSON instead of YAML
+    *
     * see etc/appscript.js
-    * controls.json
-    * metrics.json
+    * creates: ccm_controls.json & ccm_metrics.json
 * YugabyteDB SQL database. measurement storage.
     * yb-standalone
     * used for storing measurements and computed metrics